Tony Danza talks possible ‘Who’s the Boss?’ reboot with Alyssa Milano

 While the audience has come to love the show, it wasn’t always the case.

-“Oh, I stunk,” he revealed.
-“You see the early reviews and it says ‘he’s bad,’ but undaunted you keep trying and now we’re just really enjoying it.”
+“Oh, I stunk,” he said.
+“You see the early reviews and it says ‘he’s bad,’ but undaunted you keep trying, and now we’re just really enjoying it.”

-Danza’s very proud of the show but one important sticks in his mind when he’s performing- his mother.
+Danza’s very proud of the show but one important person sticks in his mind when he’s performing — his mother.

 The “Angels in the Outfield” star may be busy, but he hasn’t forgotten about his television roots.
 Both he and Alyssa Milano are set to reunite for a “Who’s the Boss?” sequel on Freevee.

 “It could happen!” he whispered hopefully.
-“I’d like to see where this guy is now because I’m so different from who I was now and Alyssa as well.”
+“I’d like to see where this guy is now because I’m so different from who I am now, and Alyssa as well.”

-Danza and his four-piece band head to the Catalina Jazz Club for their live show “Standards & Stories” on Nov.
-1 through Nov.
-5 in Los Angeles.